KlRAAA/Permutation-With-Repeated-Elements/README.md

 ## Usage Instructions
 ### Running in GUI Format

-1. **Open the Application**:
+1. **Open the Application:**
    - Open the `index.html` file in any modern web browser.

-2. **Input Password Length**:
-   - Use the slider or input field to specify the desired password length.
+2.**Input Wardrobe Items:**
+  - Enter the tops, bottoms, shoes, and accessories you have in your wardrobe, separated by commas.

-3. **Select Character Types**:
+3. **Select Filter (Optional):**
-   - Check or uncheck boxes to include/exclude character sets (uppercase, lowercase, digits, symbols).
+  - Use the dropdown filter to specify whether you want to see casual or formal outfit combinations.
+Select "All" to view every possible outfit.

-4. **Generate Password**:
+4. **Generate Outfits:**
+  - Click the Generate Outfits button to see all possible combinations.
+5. **Regenerate Outfits:**
-   - Click the **Generate Password** button to create a password based on your preferences.
+    - After the first generation, a Regenerate button will appear.
+You can click this button to create a new set of outfit combinations.

-5. **Copy Password**:
-   - Once the password is generated, click the **Copy to Clipboard** button to copy the password for easy use.

-### Running via Local Server (e.g., Live Server in VSCode)
-1. **Open Project in VSCode**:
-   - Open the folder containing the project files in Visual Studio Code.

-2. **Open with Live Server**:
-   - Right-click on the `index.html` file and select **Open with Live Server**.

-3. **View in Browser**:
-   - The application will open automatically in your browser with all functionality ready to use.
+6. **View Generated Outfits:**
+  - A list of generated outfits will appear below the input section.
+  -
 ### Customization Options

-You can easily modify the system to meet your specific needs:
+You can easily customize the system to fit your specific needs:

-1. **Set Minimum/Maximum Password Length**:
-   - You can adjust the slider to enforce specific length requirements, helping to improve security.

-2. **Add More Character Sets**:
-   - Extend the system to support additional character types, like emojis or special symbols.

-3. **Modify Password Strength Criteria**:
-   - Update the system to provide feedback on password strength, such as weak, medium, or strong.
+1. **Add More Items:** Extend the form to include other wardrobe categories (e.g., jackets, hats).
+2. **Modify Filters:** Change or add new filtering criteria (e.g., seasons, weather).
+3. Enhance Output:** Style the output to show images of items instead of text.

 ### Technologies Used
 - **HTML5**: For structuring the application's layout.